I am a Zivver admin

 - Go to Certificates.

-- Import or create a certificate in HelloID:
+- Import or generate a certificate in HelloID:

 Install and configure the Zivver HelloID application